 Research proposals will be rated according to the following criteria:

-Project proposals - in English - must be submitted using the template available for download in the top-right corner of this page during the application period.
+Project proposals must be submitted in English using the 2018 application form available for download in the top-right corner of this page.
+The integrated guidelines will help you complete the application form.